 Although our revenues are expected to grow as we expand our operations, we only achieved net income for the first time during our first quarter of fiscal 2022 and we have experienced net losses since such time.
-If we are able to re-finance the balance of our U.S. Convertible Debentures on satisfactory terms and our partner in Kealii Okamalu makes its required capital contribution, we believe we will have funds sufficient to sustain our operations at their current level, or if we require additional cash, we expect to obtain the necessary funds as described above; however, our prospects must be considered in light of the risks, expenses and difficulties frequently encountered by companies in their early stage of operations.
-To address these risks, we must, among other things, seek growth opportunities through additional debt and/or equity investments and acquisitions in our industry, successfully execute our business strategy, including our planned joint ventures, and successfully navigate the COVID-19 business environment in which we currently operate as well as any changes that may arise in the cannabis regulatory environment.
+Nonetheless, as a result of the debt restructuring and the competition of the first harvest of the Quinn River Joint Venture, we believe we will have funds sufficient to sustain our operations at their current level, or if we require additional cash, we expect to obtain the necessary funds as described above; however, our prospects must be considered in light of the risks, expenses and difficulties frequently encountered by companies in the cannabis business.
+To address these risks, we must, among other things, seek growth opportunities through investments and acquisitions in our industry, successfully execute our business strategy and successfully navigate the COVID-19 business environment in which we currently operate as well as any changes that may arise in the cannabis regulatory environment.
 We cannot assure that we will be successful in addressing such risks, and the failure to do so could have a material adverse effect on our business prospects, financial condition and results of operations.

-Cash flows used in operating activities were \$1,461,763 during the three months ended August 31, 2022, an increase of \$676,488, or approximately 86%, compared to \$785,275 during the three months ended August 31, 2021.
-In deriving cash flows used in operating activities from the net losses for the first quarter of fiscal 2023 and the first quarter of fiscal 2022, certain non-cash items were (deducted from) or added back to the net loss for each such period.
-These amounts were \$317,974 and \$(975,743) for the three months ended August 31, 2022 and 2021, respectively.
-For the first quarter of fiscal year 2023, the most significant item deducted from the net loss was \$348,165 related to the gain on settlement of the IGH Settlement Note; compared to \$1,174,082 during the first quarter of fiscal 2022.
+Cash flows used in operating activities were \$1,821,312 during the six months ended November 30, 2022, an increase of \$293,982, or approximately 19%, compared to \$1,527,330 during the six months ended November 30, 2021.
+In deriving cash flows used in operating activities from the net losses for the first half of fiscal 2023 and the first half of fiscal 2022, certain non-cash items were (deducted from) or added back to the net loss for each such period.
+These amounts were \$7,334,224 and \$(1,304,248) for the six months ended November 30, 2022 and 2021, respectively.
+For the first half of fiscal year 2023, the most significant item deducted from the net loss was \$348,165 related to the gain on settlement of the IGH Settlement Note; compared to \$1,696,328 during the first half of fiscal 2022.
+For the first half of fiscal year 2023, the most significant item added to the net loss was \$6,659,359 related to the loss on extinguishment of debt.
+There is no comparable transaction during the first half of fiscal 2022.